Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-cognito-forms.rst

-How to create Word and PDF documents from Cognito Forms in Microsoft Flow and Azure Logic Apps
+How to create Word and PDF documents from Cognito Forms in Power Automate (Microsoft Flow) and Azure Logic Apps
 ===============================================================================================================

 In this article, you will learn how to automate the generation of documents in your company.
 For example, applications, orders, invoices, cards and others.
-We’ll show you how to create a PDF document from a DOCX template on a `Cognito Form <https://www.cognitoforms.com/>`_ submission with the help of `Processes <../../../user-guide/processes/index.html>`_ in Microsoft Flow and Azure Logic Apps.
+We’ll show you how to create a PDF document from a DOCX template on a `Cognito Form <https://www.cognitoforms.com/>`_ submission with the help of `Processes <../../../user-guide/processes/index.html>`_ in Power Automate (Microsoft Flow) and Azure Logic Apps.

 **Processes** are a `Plumsail Documents <https://plumsail.com/documents/>`_ feature with an intuitive interface for creating documents from templates.